jmscarrillo/RepData_PeerAssessment1/PA1_Activity.md

 ```

-Using the new column data, make a plot with the two types of days (weekday-weekend)
+Using the new column data, make a plot with the two types of days (weekday-weekend).

 ```r
 typeDayWeekData=aggregate(steps~interval+day,